sakshi6557/roman-numeral-converter/README.md

    - Request/response logging
    - Error tracking

-     For the current scope of this project, I’ve used simple console-based logging, as the code is relatively lightweight and basic logging is sufficient for development and debugging.
+   For the current scope of this project, I've used simple console-based logging, as the code is relatively lightweight and basic logging is sufficient for development and debugging.

    In the future, if more advanced and customizable logging is needed (e.g., file transport, log rotation, or log level filtering), I plan to integrate Winston — a versatile and widely-used logging library in Node.js.

    Development: Shows detailed logs including debug, info, warn, and error levels for easier debugging and testing.

    Production: Restricts logs to only essential levels — info, warn, and error — to maintain cleaner output and better performance.

    ![image](https://github.com/user-attachments/assets/f4145658-bce0-4f68-809b-97cf9b3d46e8)